tae898/explicit-memory/README.md

 ## Evaluation

-To be fair, all of the below models should have the same amount of memory capacity.
+We made the following five models (policies).

-### Hand-crafted 1: Only episodic, FIFO
+### (i) Hand-crafted 1: Only episodic, FIFO and NRO.

 This agent only has an episodic memory system.
-Memory is maintained as FIFO (first in first out).
+Memory is maintained as FIFO (first in, first out) and NRO (new replaces old).
+FIFO is basically a way to forget old memories so that there is room to store new memories.
+NRO works in a way that if, for example, an old observation `<Karen's laptop,AtLocation,Karen's desk>}` is already in $\bm{M}_{E}$ and there is a new incoming observation `<Karen's laptop,AtLocation,Karen's house>}`, then the new one replaces the old one. $\bm{M}_{E}$ is empty in the beginning of an episode.

-### Hand-crafted 2: Only semantic, FIFO
+### (ii) Hand-crafted 2: Only semantic, FIFO and NRO.

-This agent only has an semantic memory system.
-Memory is maintained as FIFO (first in first out).
+This agent only has a semantic memory system. $\bm{M}_{S}$ is empty in the beginning of an episode.

-### Hand-crafted 3: Both episodic and semantic, generalization + FIFO
+### (iii) Hand-crafted 3: Both episodic and semantic, generalization, FIFO and NRO.

 This agent has both episodic and semantic memory systems.
-Memory is maintained as generalization and FIFO (first in first out).
+The generalization is achieved by finding episodic memories that can be compressed into one semantic memory.
+Both $\bm{M}_{E}$ and $\bm{M}_{S}$ is empty in the beginning of an episode.

-### RL: Both episodic and semantic, where semantic is scratch
+### (iv) RL 1: Both episodic and semantic, where semantic is scratch.

-An reinforcement learning agent in an MDP environment.
-The semantic memory system is learned from scratch.
+A reinforcement learning agent in an MDP environment learns how to generalize episodic memories into a semantic memory, and at the same time it learns how to forget redundant episodic and semantic memories.
+Both $\bm{M}_{E}$ and $\bm{M}_{S}$ is empty in the beginning of an episode.

-### RL: Both episodic and semantic, where semantic is pretrained
+### (v) RL 2: Both episodic and semantic, where semantic is pretrained.

-An reinforcement learning agent in an MDP environment.
-The semantic memory system is pretrained from ConceptNet.
+A reinforcement learning agent in an MDP environment.
+The semantic memory system is pretrained from ConceptNet. $\bm{M}_{E}$ is empty in the beginning and $\bm{M}_{S}$ is populated with the commonsense knowledge. $\bm{M}_{S}$ does not change throughout training.

+To be fair, the total memory capacities are the same for each model.
+Since our experiment is about learning how to organize memories, we abstract away the question answering part.
+This means that as long as the relevant memory is in the memory systems, then we assume that the agent answers the question correctly and that it gets a reward of $+1$.
+If it can't be found in them, then the reward is $0$.

 ## Contributing